 (2010 Jul post)

-I recently (2010 July) saw a newpaper article that said some health advocates want toys removed from MacDonald meals. ( Google search on 'ban toys happy meals')
+I recently (2010 July) saw a newpaper article that said some health advocates want toys removed from MacDonald meals. ( WEB SEARCH on 'ban toys happy meals')

 To me, the requiring of toys being removed from MacDonald's meals DOES seem like a move that could be construed as being an interference with some sort of Constitutional rights --- especially since the toys, in themselves, are not really harmful to childrens' health.